Chart Color Schemes

 Greystanes was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Greystanes has a high level of cultural diversity, with 34.2% of its population born overseas and 41.5% speaking a language other than English at home.
-Christianity is the predominant religion in Greystanes, comprising 70.4% of the population, compared to None% across Greater Sydney.
-The top three ancestry groups are Other (17.9%), Australian (17.2%), and English (13.5%).
+Christianity is the predominant religion in Greystanes, making up 70.4% of people, compared to 49.2% across Greater Sydney.
+The top three ancestry groups are Other (17.9%), Australian (17.2%), and English (13.5%), which is lower than the regional average of 19.0%.

 Frequently Asked Questions - Diversity